Larissa-Tomaz/SEC/README.md

 ```
 P->base port, must be the same in all replicas

-R, R1->Port of the replica
+R, R1->Port of the replica, must be incrementally sequential starting on base port P

 F->max number of Byzantine faults, must be the same on all the servers